DSFrey/Reading-Notes/Reading-02.md

 Some basic commands include:

-- pwd: stands for print working directory, showing you where in your computer you are right now.
+- `pwd`: stands for print working directory, showing you where in your computer you are right now.
-- ls: lists the contents of your current location.
+- `ls`: lists the contents of your current location.
 The option "-l" shows information about each piece of content.
 You can also give a path to another directory to display instead of the working directory.
-- cd: stand for change directory, allowing you to navigate around in your computer.
+- `cd`: stand for change directory, allowing you to navigate around in your computer.

 Paths to locations can be described in several different ways.

 - Absolute: Begins with a slash and describes the whole path from your home directory
 - Relative: Does not begin with a slash and describes a directory within your current location
-- "~": A shortcut to your home directory.
+- `~`: A shortcut to your home directory.
-- ".": The current directory.
+- `.`: The current directory.
-- "..": The parent directory.
+- `..`: The parent directory.

 Pressing the TAB key while typing a path will auto complete it, or if there are multiple options will let you cycle through them.

+## Files

+Everything in Linux is a file, and Linux ignores extensions in the filename and determines what filetype a file is from its contents.
+The command `file` can be used to identify the filetype.
+Filenames are case-sensitive and can include spaces, but since spaces are also used to separate arguments, you must set of the filename with quotes or use a backslash to escape the space.

+If a filename begins with a period, it is hidden and will not show up unless you add the option `ls -a`.